Big brother: Germany's foreign intelligence service under pressure | DW | 14.01.2021

 Germany's foreign intelligence agency (BND) screens hundreds of millions of emails annually.
-But the NGO Reporters without Borders has taken its complaints on that practice to the European Court of Human Rights.
+The European Court of Human Rights is now looking into this practice.

 The European Court of Human Rights (ECHR) has admitted a Reporters Without Borders (RWB) complaint claiming that people are not properly protected against groundless and unjustified mass surveillance by Germany's foreign intelligence service, the BND.